CJBlain/Comp3010-CW2/README.md

 During an investigation like the BOTSv3 exercise, generative AI are a solid option to analysts by doing tasks such as suggesting or improving Splunk queries, explaining unfamiliar log fields, summarising long event descriptions, or drafting clear report sections.
 This saves time and helps less experienced analysts work faster and more confidently.
 AI is also useful for suggesting detection rules.
 After finding a publc S3 bucket misconfiguration, AI can recommend a ready-to-use Splunk alert to catch similar problems in future.
 Hpwever, a lot of SOC handle very sentive company data and by allowing the data to be accessed byu the AI you could protenally be comprsing company trade secrets like financial data.

-In order to highlight this point of using AI as a tool rather than a replacemnt, i fed relevent parts of the dataset to grok and asked him to expand on parts where my knowlege was lacking. as you can see in the image below, using him to expand on points i am unsure about makes me a better SOC security operator.
+In order to highlight this point of using AI as a tool rather than a replacemnt, i fed relevent parts of the dataset to grok and asked him to expand on parts where my knowledge was lacking.
+As you can see in the image below, using him to expand on points i was unsure about makes me a better SOC security operator.
 If i just used him to do it for me i would never learn anything for myself.

 # **References:**
 [1] Splunk, "BOTSv3 Dataset," GitHub, 2020.
 [Online].
 Available: https://github.com/splunk/botsv3.
+[2] Github Docs, Basic writing and formatting syntax, Avaiable at https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax